The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 "Could've been written by Ian Fleming" is not a compliment.

 Fleming's Bond carries the author’s hatred of women, waving like a Freudian slip.
-A notorious womanizer, (he was bounced out of Eton for his entitlement and carousing) Fleming’s stint at military-academy ended, in less than a year, when he contracted gonorrhea.
-Like wise mature, (in theory) relationships were about adultery and conquest.
-Of corse the women he wrote bore his attitudes of women: shallow, reactive, and ultimately conquered.
+A notorious womanizer, (Fleming was bounced out of Eton for "carousing" and his entitlement when confronted about it) Fleming’s stint at military-academy ended, in less than a year, when he contracted gonorrhea.
+Likewise, his mature relationships were about adultery and conquest.
+Of corse the women he wrote bore his attitudes toward women: shallow, reactive, and ultimately conquered.

 And, like a dose of the clap, male writers’ bad depictions of women, from Ernest Hemingway to Nicholas Sparks, persist.
 Most don’t act from Fleming’s misogyny.
 More often, it’s offhanded disregard, just like in Clancy’s world.